ibm-cloud-docs/key-protect/ha-dr.md

 {: note}

 ## Disaster recovery
-{: #disaster-recovery}
+{: #dr}

-{{site.data.keyword.keymanagementserviceshort}} has regional disaster recovery in place with a Recovery Time Objective (RTO) of one hour.
-The service follows {{site.data.keyword.cloud_notm}} requirements for planning and recovering from disaster events.
-For more information, see [Disaster recovery](/docs/overview?topic=overview-zero-downtime#disaster-recovery).
+{{site.data.keyword.keymanagementserviceshort}} follows {{site.data.keyword.cloud_notm}} requirements for [planning and recovering from disaster events](/docs/overview?topic=overview-zero-downtime#disaster-recovery).
+To find out more about the responsibilities that you and IBM share for disaster recovery, see [Understanding your responsibilities with using {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery.)